Investor Relations

 7. (7) Provided directors with regulatory updates related to business execution, corporate governance or operations.

-10. (10) Provided business or financial data required by the directors and maintained smooth communications and exchanges between the directors and department heads.
+10. (10) Provided operational information such as business or finance as required by the directors and maintained smooth communication between the directors and business executives.

 11. (11) In order to prevent insider trading, CWE reminded directors and insiders who had learned of the Company's financial reports or relevant information that they shall not trade the Company's shares in the open market during the 30-day period before the release of annual financial report and the 15-day period before the release of quarterly financial reports pursuant to Article 10 of the "Corporate Governance Best-Practice Principles for TWSE/TPEx Listed Companies".